Forbidden Diary Cast

 Fern

-Priscilla Hagan is heard in 5 episodes of Seasons 1941 and 1943.
+Priscilla Hagan is heard in four episodes of Seasons 1941 and 1943.
 She is a Professor Emerita of Theatre from the University of South Dakota.
 She currently

 works as a voice actor in Minneapolis specializing in characters for podcasts, documentaries, elearning, museums, art exhibits and more!